A Wall Street Journal reporter was handcuffed by police while standing outside a Chase Bank. The newspaper is demanding answers – KION546

 In response, the Phoenix Police Department — which is being probed by the Department of Justice to determine whether its officers retaliate against people “for conduct protected by the First Amendment” — stressed to me that the incident occurred on private property, but that the department had nonetheless shared concerns raised by the paper with the Professional Standards Bureau andthat an investigation is underway.

 At the crux of this particular matter is a rather innocent act of journalism.
-While visiting family in Arizona for the Thanksgiving holiday, Rabouin attempted to interview passersby on a sidewalk outside a Chase branch for an ongoing story about savings accounts, he told the Phoenix affiliate.
+While visiting family in Arizona for the Thanksgiving holiday, Rabouin, who is Black, attempted to interview passersby on a sidewalk outside a Chase branch for an ongoing story about savings accounts, he told the Phoenix affiliate.

 Representatives from the bank approached him and asked what he was doing and Rabouin said he identified himself as a journalist.
 Rabouin said he was never asked to leave, but an officer soon arrived on the scene.